Tours and Attractions in Erzurum

 The capital of Erzurum Province is located 1945 metres above sea level and is home to more than half a million people.
-It is situated in the eastern part of the Anatolian region, near the Caucasus countries of Armenia and Georgia, and Iran.
+It is situated in the eastern part of the Anatolian region, near the Caucasus countries of Armenia, Georgia, and Iran.
 Historically, this old city has always had a significant Kurdish population and has been tied to a large Armenian Diaspora.

-In the present world, Erzurum enchants you with a magical atmosphere that is hard to forget.
-Yet, it should never be overlooked that this town has had a huge impact on the region.
-Cobblers, shoemakers, metalworkers, painters, builders, carpenters, and many more traditional and crafts professions were continuously nurtured through the trade opportunities of the Silk Road.
-In this commerce and cultural exchange network, Erzurum held a crucial role in the context of Anatolian routes.
-The mountains provided shelter for the travelling merchants, and the famous Rüstem Pasha Caravanserai, or Taşan (Rüstem Paşa Kervansarayı), let them rest at night in comfort and safety.
+In the present world, Erzurum enchants visitors with a magical atmosphere that is hard to forget.
+Yet it should never be overlooked that this town has had an enormous impact on the region.
+Cobblers, shoemakers, metalworkers, painters, builders, carpenters, and many more traditional and craft professions were continuously nurtured through the trade opportunities of the Silk Road.

 Erzurum Tours

 Being surrounded by the snowy mountaintops, Erzurum is always busy hosting tourists.
-Whether it’s for being a transfer point for the nearby Palandöken ski resort or staying in the city itself, its mystifying aura tends to attract people.
-Winters are quite harsh, with temperatures dropping to –35 degrees Celsius.
-In that regard, January is the coldest, with constant snowfalls that paint the surrounding valleys white.
+Whether it is for being a transfer point for the nearby Palandöken ski resort or staying in the city itself, its mystifying aura tends to attract people.

 Best Time to Visit Erzurum